beardedboy/Grid/README.md

 ##Basic Anatomy

 ###Container
 All of the main content should be wrapped in a div with the 'container' class.
-The width of the container can be altered in a SCSS variable and all child elements ( mostly likely the rows declared within the container ) max-widths are restrained by this.
+The width of the container can be altered in a SCSS variable and all child elements ( mostly likely the rows declared within the container ) max-widths are restrained to this.

 ######Example